danculley/real-dom/README.md

 #### How does it perform in benchmarks?
 Probably not very well.
 If you have a very complex DOM tree or redraw your view very frequently, it's not the right approach for you.

-#### Do you offer a CDN?
-No. It's less than 1K.
-Just copy and paste it.

 #### Is this compatiable with JSX?
-Yes, if you configure Babel to use its `h` function instead of `React.createElement`.
-Keep in mind that Real-DOM does not have a simulated event system like React, and it doesn't accept functions or components as arguments.
+Yes, if you [configure Babel](https://babeljs.io/docs/plugins/transform-react-jsx/) to use its `h` function instead of `React.createElement`.
+Keep in mind that Real-DOM does not have a simulated event system like React, and it doesn't accept other full components as arguments.
+It does, though, accept functions.
 See the API documentation below.
+It has not been thoroughly tested.

 #### Can this be rendered on the server side?
 Theoretically, but it has not been thoroughly tested.
 You'll need a synthetic document object, such as [jsdom](https://github.com/tmpvar/jsdom).

-#### You don't use semicolons in your source code.
-I hate you.
-OK.

 ## API documentation
 Real-DOM exposes only two functions: `component` and `h`. `component` takes, at minimum, an initial state and a function that renders your view.
 It can also take a Redux-style reducer and a factory function for registering callbacks to external events, such as a Web Socket. `h` is named in honor of hyperscript and follows the same syntax with some simplifications.